Ikulyte/Azure-Home-SOC-Lab/README.md

 To access your Virtual Machine, go through your Azure Portal then select the VM you recently created.
 Inside your VM dashboard, you will notice there is a Public IP Address, copy that IP address.

 Once that’s done, on your actual Windows PC, open Remote Desktop Connection (RDC) application.
 Paste your Public IP Address you copied.
-It will then prompt you to add your Username and Password you configured during the creation of your Virtual Machine.
+It will then prompt you to add the Username and Password you configured during the creation of your Virtual Machine.

 <br />
 <img width="789" height="452" alt="Image" src="https://github.com/user-attachments/assets/cba913ea-c13c-4d1e-a7f8-33c314a1fd0f" />